-- We are not a cloud service; we sell a software product that is a NAS virtual appliance.
+- SoftNAS is not a cloud service: it’s a software product running as a NAS virtual appliance

 Why do you need Cloud NAS?

-According to predictions from various sources (presented by SeedScientific), in 2025, 463 exabytes will be created every 24 hours worldwide.
-There will also be 175 zettabytes in the global datasphere.
+According to predictions from various sources (SeedScientific), in 2025, 463 exabytes of data will be created every 24 hours worldwide, with over 175 zettabytes globally.
 In comparison, estimates for 2020 claim (or predicted) approximately 40 zettabytes.
-This exponential growth is primarily driven by ever increasing personal use, but is mirrored fairly closely in the business community.
+Active data storage for personal and business requirements drives an ever-increasing demand for reliable storage, with most people unaware that most data is stored three times in the cloud.
 It is still unknown what effect Covid-19 will have on these predictions, but it could be substantial – for example, according to Forbes, remote work has increased 300% over pre-Covid levels.